farukbulbul/stock_price_indicator/capstone_project_proposal.md

 Since finance area dynamics are very complex and stock prices depend on so many factors, machine learning can be a good solution if a suitable subset of these factors is selected and a reasonable performance is targeted.
 In this project I will try to investigate prediction success of close price of stocks given 5 or 10 days previous stock market data with a trained machine learning algorithm which is trained with a dataset set described below.

+There are many successful implementations to make an estimator for stock prices one of which creates a framework with neural networks and decision forests.[1]
+In their "A machine learning based stock trading framework using technical and economic analysis" work they have managed to beat S&P500 Index by far according to charts provided.

 ### Problem Statement

 The problem is predicting the actual value of adjusted close price of a requested stock for a requested day with 5-10 days of previous data.